unionai-oss/pandera/docs/source/dataframe_schemas.rst

 Index Validation
 ----------------

-You can also specify an :class:`~pandera.core.pandas.components.Index` in the :class:`~pandera.core.pandas.container.DataFrameSchema`.
+You can also specify an :class:`~pandera.api.pandas.components.Index` in the :class:`~pandera.api.pandas.container.DataFrameSchema`.

 .. testcode:: index_validation